 - Record important milestones, low moods, improvements andsetbacks, plus any medication problems

 - Be prepared to liaise with the hospital, GP and other relevant services

 - Ensure regular breaks are taken in a quiet room away from any stimulation

-As well as dedicated professionals, we have vast experience into the real life challenges that brain injury brings provided by a myriad of our brain injured friends who can offer support, peer mentoring, hope and inspiration.
+We have vast experience into the real life challenges that brain injury brings provided by a myriad of our service users who can offer support, peer mentoring, hope and inspiration.